Heat dome: Other weather events

 Heat domes coincide with stagnant atmospheric conditions, exacerbating air quality issues.
 Common byproducts include increased smog and pollution levels.
 Heat domes can intensify heat waves by interacting with other weather systems, such as frontal boundaries.
 They can also contribute to drought by increasing the rate of evaporation and reducing soil moisture.
 In areas such as California's Central Valley, heat domes exacerbate drought conditions by increasing the rate of evaporation amongst crops and native vegetation.

 Ecosystem

-Previous heat domes have been linked to the widespread damage of trees, primarily through high solar irradiation.
+Previous heat domes have been linked to widespread tree damage, primarily due to high solar irradiation.
 Alongside foliar scorching as a result of heat stress, the evolutionary creation and success of heat-resilient foliar species were byproducts of heat domes.

 Heat domes increase the thermal stress of organisms living in intertidal ecosystems, a factor that has previously led to the deaths of marine species during the 2021 North American Heat Dome.